-In a landmark paper, Papadimitriou and Roughgarden [2008] described a polynomial-time algorithm ("Ellipsoid Against Hope") for computing sample correlated equilibria of concisely-represented games.
+In a landmark paper, Papadimitriou and Roughgarden [2008] described a polynomial-time algorithm ("Ellipsoid Against Hope") for computing sample correlated equilibria of conciselyrepresented games.
 Recently, Stein, Parrilo and Ozdaglar [2010] showed that this algorithm can fail to find an exact correlated equilibrium, but can be easily modified to efficiently compute approximate correlated equilibria.
 Currently, it remains an open problem to determine whether the algorithm can be modified to compute an exact correlated equilibrium.
-We show that it can, presenting a variant of the Ellipsoid Against Hope algorithm that guarantees the polynomial-time identification of exact correlated equilibrium.
-Also, our algorithm is the first to tractably compute correlated equilibria with polynomial-sized supports; such correlated equilibria are more natural solutions than the mixtures of product distributions produced previously, and have several advantages including requiring fewer bits to represent, being easier to sample from, and being easier to verify.
-Our algorithm differs from the original primarily in its use of a separation oracle that produces cuts corresponding to pure-strategy profiles.
+We show that it can, presenting a variant of the Ellipsoid Against Hope algorithm that guarantees the polynomialtime identification of exact correlated equilibrium.
+Our new algorithm differs from the original primarily in its use of a separation oracle that produces cuts corresponding to pure-strategy profiles.
 As a result, we no longer face the numerical precision issues encountered by the original approach, and both the resulting algorithm and its analysis are considerably simplified.
 Our new separation oracle can be understood as a derandomization of Papadimitriou and Roughgarden's original separation oracle via the method of conditional probabilities.
-We also adapt our techniques to two related algorithms that are based on the Ellipsoid Against Hope approach, Hart and Mansour's [2010] CE procedure with polynomial communication complexity and Huang and Von Stengel's [2008] polynomial-time algorithm for extensive-form correlated equilibria, yielding in both cases exact solutions with polynomial-sized supports.
+Also, the equilibria returned by our algorithm are distributions with polynomial-sized supports, which are simpler (in the sense of being representable in fewer bits) than the mixtures of product distributions produced previously; no tractable algorithm has previously been proposed for identifying such equilibria.